Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

-"Two year!" cried Brianna, "Maybe he forgive me then."
+"Two years!" cried Brianna, "Maybe he'll forgive me then."

 "I meant that one year might be too long, Brianna.
 Your father and I will discuss it and let you know our decision."
 Cindy then picked up Harry's wand from the floor and left the room.

 Harry sat on his bed fuming.
 He knew his sister could use her sad puppy-dog eyes, which she did even better than him, to get out of any punishment.
 She'd gone into his room, taken his wand, and hexed him.
 He admitted to himself that it had to have been an accident since she didn't know any spells, but she shouldn't have had the wand to begin with.
 He was interrupted from his thoughts by a knock at his door.
 He ignored it, knowing it would either be Brianna or one of his parents telling him to forgive Brianna.
 His door opened.

 "Hi, Harry," said his mom.
 "I brought you your wand back."
 She closed the door as she entered.